TimotheusG/SteelCathedral/Tools/ASSET_DOWNLOADER_GUIDE.md

 ## License

-This downloader script is provided as-is for the MechInterior project.
+This downloader script is provided as-is for the SteelCathedrals project.

 **Downloaded assets retain their original licenses:**
 - Poly Haven: CC0 (no attribution required)